w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 Now, we can control the path of the content that `render_template_string()` read.

-But we should find a file that can be placed our controllable payload.
+But we should find a file that can be placed on our controllable payload.

 Because the server is running with PHP, so you can use the `session.upload_progress` trick to upload your SSTI payload to the session file.